-The Oklahoma Conservation Commission met Monday, February 1, 2021, in the Agriculture Building Atrium located at 2800 N. Lincoln Boulevard in Oklahoma City, Oklahoma and via open teleconference for the public.
-The meeting was called to order at 9:30 a.m. by Chair Phil Campbell.
-He stated this was a regular scheduled meeting held in accordance with the Open Meeting Law, Title 25, Oklahoma Statutes, Sections 301 and following as amended.
-The meeting will include teleconferencing for the public only in compliance with the Open Meetings Act.
-The agenda for this meeting was posted at 10:00 a.m.
-Thursday, January 28, 2021, at the front entrance of the Oklahoma Agriculture Building, 2800 N. Lincoln Boulevard, Oklahoma City, Oklahoma, as well as on the agency's website www.ok.gov/conservation.
+The Oklahoma Conservation Commission met Monday, March 1, 2021, the Agriculture Building Conference Room located at 2800 N. Lincoln Boulevard in Oklahoma City, Oklahoma and via open teleconference.
+The meeting was called to order at 8:00 a.m. by Chair Phil Campbell.
+He stated this was a regular scheduled meeting held in accordance with the Open Meeting Law, Title 25, Oklahoma Statutes, Sections 301 and will include teleconferencing in compliance with the Open Meetings Act as amended by Senate Bill 1031.
+The agenda for this meeting was posted at 1:00 p.m.
+Thursday, February 25,2021, at the front entrance of the Oklahoma Agriculture Building, 2800 N. Lincoln Boulevard, Oklahoma City, Oklahoma, as well as on the agency's website www.ok.gov/conservation.